Tap To Call Now

 Wrongful death can occur under various circumstances, including but not limited to:

 The type of accident that caused the death of your loved one will be a key factor in determining who was at fault and what compensation you and your family could receive.
-It’s important to consult with a wrongful death lawyer in Indianapolis to learn what your case may be worth.
+It’s important to consult with a wrongful death lawyer in Bloomington to learn what your case may be worth.

-Who Can File a Wrongful Death Claim?
+Who Can Pursue a Wrongful Death Lawsuit?

-Wrongful Death Damages in Indiana
+Wrongful Death Compensation in Indiana

-- Funeral and burial expenses
+• Funeral and burial expenses

-- Medical bills related to the deceased’s final injury or illness
+• Medical bills related to the deceased’s final injury or illness

-- Lost wages and benefits the deceased would have earned
+• Lost wages and benefits the deceased would have earned

-- Loss of companionship, care, and guidance
+• Loss of companionship, care, and guidance

-The specific damages awarded will depend on the circumstances of the case and the evidence presented.
-Your attorney can estimate the damages you might receive, but the type and amount of compensation will ultimately be determined in court based on the evidence of your case.
+The specific compensation awarded will depend on the circumstances of the case and the evidence presented.
+Your attorney can estimate what your case may be worth, but the type and amount of compensation will ultimately be determined in court based on the evidence of your case.

 Our Bloomington Wrongful Death Attorneys

-Timeline To File a Lawsuit
+Timeline To Start a Lawsuit

 Put A “Real Fighter” On Your Side!